Can you think of something that you used to hate, but now you love?

 What are the basic yoga moves?

 There are tons of different poses in yoga.
 I could list them out for you, but they wouldn’t mean much.
-So I found this helpful yoga for beginners basics video (from my favorite YouTube yogi Adriene).
+So I found this helpful yoga for beginners basics video from one of my favorite YouTube yogis.

 This video is the perfect place to start.
 It’s simple, not too long, and goes through all the basics and foundational principles of yoga.